 If you want to make the switch from renting to owning a home, a good credit score can be essential for getting your foot in the door.
 While credit scores aren’t the only thing lenders consider for mortgage approval, they do carry a lot of weight.
 So, what is a good credit score to buy a house?
 The answer can depend on the type of home loan you’re applying for.

-How important is credit when buying a home?
+How important is credit score when buying a house?

 Which home loan is right for you?
 Explore your options.

 The majority of lenders use FICO credit scores for mortgage loan approval decisions.
 These scores, developed by Fair Isaac, are calculated based on five specific factors:

 - Payment history: 35% of your score

 - Credit age: 15% of your score

 - Credit mix: 10% of your score